 Collective Punishment was common in the camp.
 If a POW broke a rule all POWs in his work detachment or the camp were punished.
 On one occasion 12 POWs were accused of stealing rice while at the docks.
 The Japanese made them stand at attention for two hours and forced each man to swallow a rope which caused them to vomit.
 The Japanese found no rice in their vomit, so they fed them and sent them to their barracks.
 At other times entire camp was made to stand at attention because an unknown rule was broken by one POW.
 Two prevent POWs from being excessively beaten by the Japanese, the POWs had a tribunal that handed out punishments.

 With a pick and shovel, he and the other POWs had to extract ore from the mine.
 When they loaded a car, they next had to push it to the railroad track that ran past the mine.
 The prisoners had to work in all types of weather.
-For Walter, working in snow as deep as six feet deep was the worst part of the experience.
+They worked in snow as deep as six feet deep.
 To protect the prisoners’ feet from the elements, the Japanese supplied them with rubber boots.
-The pair Walter received had a hole in one of the toes which resulted in him having frozen feet.

 Other prisoners unloaded food, coal, and coke from ships for a nickel refinery at the Miyazu docks.
 The food they unloaded was bound for the Japanese army, so the POWs would steal a couple of pocketfuls of beans every day.
 In addition, the POWs worked inside the Hachidate Branch Nickel Refinery doing common labor and also worked at the nickel mine almost six miles from the camp.
 It is also known one group of POWs did carpentry work.